Is… Is this thing on? *taps microphone* Anybody out there?

 There’s no pretending 2017 hasn’t been a very productive blogging year.
 To cut a long, boring story into a short and boring one: I had to finish my TEFL certificate by the end of April so that took up a lot of my free time.

-After that, I felt so behind (especially with the Blind Spot series) with content creation AND social media AND blog upkeep that it seemed like too big a mountain to climb.
+After that, I felt so behind (especially with the) with content creation AND social media AND blog upkeep that it seemed like too big a mountain to climb.
 So many trips were left unwritten, where should I start?!